U.S. Sen. Katie Britt introduces bill to end a state’s Medicaid funding if it blocks IVF

 - Oops!Something went wrong.Please try again later.

 U.S. Sen. Katie Britt of Alabama addresses a crowd at a breakfast hosted by the Chamber of Commerce in Montgomery on Nov.
 3, 2023.
-(Photo by Alander Rocha/Alabama Reflector)
+(Alander Rocha/Alabama Reflector)

 Sens.
 Katie Britt of Alabama and Ted Cruz of Texas introduced a three-page bill on Monday that would cut off a state’s Medicaid funding if that state were to bar in vitro fertilization.